-- Check cartons to ensure the Pattern and Color are correct. - Check the planks for color, finish, gloss, and quality. - Ensure adequate lighting for proper inspection.
-Planks installed with a visible defect will not be warranted. - Plan to mix and install planks/tiles from several different cartons during installation to achieve the desirable plank/tile variations. - Color, shade, or texture variations between samples, print color photography, and the actual material are not warranted. - The Manufacturer will not warrant color, gloss, texture, or appearance from different dye lots.
+- Check cartons to ensure the Pattern and Color are correct. - Check the planks for color, finish, gloss, and quality. - Planks installed with a visible defect will not be warranted. - Plan to mix and install planks/tiles from several different cartons during installation to achieve the desirable plank/tile variations. - Color, shade, or texture variations between samples, print color photography, and the actual material are not warranted. - The Manufacturer will not warrant color, gloss, texture, or appearance from different dye lots.